-Here’s a curated list of events, markets, exhibitions, shows, panel discussions, and women-owned restaurants and shops to explore during Women’s History Month in Chicago.
+Here’s a curated list of events, markets, exhibitions, shows, and panel discussions to explore during Women’s History Month in Chicago — along with some women-owned restaurants and shops to explore all year round.

 Women’s History Month events